luxu-gg/okokphone_custom_app/README.md

 local appInfo      = {
-      id = "customapp", -- Your app id (keep it short, the user won't see it) label = "Custom App Name", -- Your app display name custom = true, --❌ Don't touch this icon = logoPath, --❌ You Don't need to touch this previewImagesCount = 3, -- Depends on the number of images present on web/app-store notifications = true, --❌ Don't touch this resourceName = resourceName --❌ Don't touch this }
+      id = "customapp", -- Your app id (keep it short, the user won't see it) label = "Custom App Name", -- Your app display name description = "Your app store description",
+      custom = true, --❌ Don't touch this icon = logoPath, --❌ You Don't need to touch this previewImagesCount = 3, -- Depends on the number of images present on web/app-store notifications = true, --❌ Don't touch this resourceName = resourceName, --❌ Don't touch this webUrl = webUrl, -- ❌ Don't touch this
+}
 ```